satnetuser001/php-docker-dev-env/README.md

 ```bash
 CUID=$(id -u) CGID=$(id -g) docker compose up -d
 ```
+Note: CUID=$(id -u) CGID=$(id -g) - setting in the images the name ID and group ID of the current user of the host system to set the correct owner for the application files.

 If you need to delete the development environment: all containers and network.
 The ```php-docker-dev-env/project``` directory and ```php-docker-dev-env-mysql-data``` volume with the ```project``` database will not be deleted and will remain unchanged.